qiuyue1993/Notes/Multi-View-Representation/Paper_Summarize/RotationNet-Joint-Object-Categorization-and-Pose-Estimation-Using-Multiviews-from-Unsupervised-Viewpoints.md

 - **v_i are treated as latent variables that are optimized in the training process**

 **Idea**
-- We introduce an ``incorrect view'' class
+- We introduce an ``incorrect view'' class and append it to the target category class
+- When v_i is correct, the possibility of correct label y_i should be 1
+- When v_i is incorrect, the possibility of correct label y_i may not necessarily be high

 #### Viewpoint setups for training